StjepanBM1/aquaOS/README.md

 # About aquaOS
-aquaOS is just a testing OS where I test my programming skills
+aquaOS is just a testing OS where I test my programming skills.

 aquaOS was desinged around concept of simplicity hence the name "aquaOS" because you can't get more basic than water.